valango/adventOfCode/README.md

 The hyperspace challenge unveiled only after solving the part #1 (3D) and I felt a strong temptation to write a _generalized n-dimensional algorithm_, but it turned out to be a bit too challenging, so I rolled back to fixed dimensions.
+* `day 18:` Nothing particularly hard, but... those damn RegExpr lines - I always leave some tiny 🐛🐛🐛 bugs in there - I might need an 🐓🐓🐓 assistance!

 ### Track record
 My ranking placements and final times for puzzle 1 and 2 by days.
 The '_%_'